KenjiTakahashi/blog/README.md

 - fixed: posts showdown should reset to top when changing date/tag
 - removed connect-assets in favour of custom-baked static assets handler

+0.4.1:
+- moved from Google Analytics to Mixpanel.
+- updated mongoose to 3.4.x
+- updated stylus to 0.31.x
+- updated connect to 2.7.x

 todo
 ----
 * comments